 - a) Priority is to dam and contain flowing spills. - b) Use spill kits booms if available or use any material available; including but not limited to, nearby sand, dirt, landscaping materials, etc. - c) Hazardous or unknown waste material spills - 1.
 Critical Emergency constitutes large quantities of flowing uncontained liquid that will affect areas with people or reach storm drain systems.
-Generally, burst or tipped tanks.
-Call HAZMAT, DWQ, Utah County Health Department, American Fork. - 2.
+Generally burst or tipped tanks.
+Call HAZMAT, Department of Water Quality, Utah County Health Department, and American Fork City. - 2.
 Minor Emergency constitutes a spill that has reached a storm drain but is no longer flowing.
-Call Utah County Health Department, American Fork - 3.
+Call Utah County Health Department, American Fork City - 3.
 Spills that are contained on the surface and do not meet the criteria for Critical and minor emergencies may be managed by the responsible implementation of this SOP. - 4.
 Contact Numbers:

-HAZMAT - 911 DWQ - 801-231-1769, 801-536-4123 Utah County Health Department - 801-851-7331 American Fork City - 801-763-3000
+HAZMAT - 911

+Department of Water Quality - 801-231-1769, 801-536-4123 Utah County Health Department - (801) 851-7000 American Fork City - (801) 763-3000